ComposableFi/composable/flake/ci.md

 8. `/home/actions-runner/actions-runner/svc.sh install actions-runner && /home/actions-runner/actions-runner/svc.sh start`.

 9. Sure do not do this in production.
-Solution is to nixos-generators custom image with public ssh and github runner built in and using nix rebuild to update config.
+Solution is to nixos-generators custom image with public ssh and github runner built in and using nix rebuild to update config (or can use home-manager on ubuntu).